The best example of a well known phishing attack involved messages supposedly from Nigeria called the 419 fraud.

-The most infamous Internet scams was one promising about million U.S. dollars as fees to the recipient if he/she helped transfer funds of about 5 million USD.
+The most infamous Internet scam was one promising about a million U.S. dollars as fees to the recipient if he/she helped transfer funds of about 5 million USD.
 The email supposedly originated from Nigeria (or one of the African countries) and was sent by the wife/son/daughter of a slain military commander and hence it is sometimes also referred to as the Nigerian Letter Scam.
 FYI, the military commander was killed in a coup.

 I first encountered this phishing attack in the year 2000 and had dumped it in the Deleted Items folder though I confess that I did go through it thoroughly - and it was an interesting read.

-Further details can be found on the wikipedia web site - The Advance Fee Fraud or the Nigerian Scam or the 419 fraud
+Further details can be found on the wikipedia web site – The Advance Fee Fraud or the Nigerian Scam or the 419 fraud.

 How did this phishing scam work?